 How DBT Helps Treat Addiction

-The Goals of DBT for Substance Abuse
+The Goals of DBT for Addiction Treatment

 Receive Effective DBT for Substance Abuse in Massachusetts

 No one experiences addiction in the same way, despite the many commonalities between cases.
 Additionally, no two DBT programs in Massachusetts are the same.
 Our comprehensive addiction therapy services meet each patient’s individual needs through their design.
-Our DBT therapists, trained to treat the complex dynamics between emotions, thoughts, and actions, work on an individual level with each patient to promote healing and sobriety.
+Our dialectical behavioral therapists, trained to treat the complex dynamics between emotions, thoughts, and actions, work on an individual level with each patient to promote healing and sobriety.